-4.9 Indemnity will not be granted for any object which has a value of £1,000 or less.
-Damage to or loss of objects valued at £1,000 or less must be borne by the borrowing institution.
+4.13 Indemnity will not be granted for any object which has a value of £1,000 or less.
+Damage or loss to objects valued at £1,000 or less must be borne by the borrowing institution.
 The purpose of this arrangement is to eliminate small claims on the Secretary of State.
 However, when an institution is borrowing a large collection where the compilation of individual valuations would be particularly onerous, the Secretary of State will consider granting indemnity for the collection with a group valuation.
 If this is the case, the borrowing institution will nevertheless consider a claim for individual objects lost or damaged if their value is £1,000 or less and bear any such claim.
 The Arts Council should always be consulted before an application is submitted with a group valuation.
 [Refer to 5.1, 5.16, 5.19, 6.4(d), 6.4(e)]

-Acceptance in lieu items
+Acceptance-in-lieu items

-4.10 The Secretary of State may issue section 16 indemnity in respect of items that have been accepted in part or whole satisfaction of Estate Duty, Capital Transfer Tax or Inheritance Tax by the Commissioners of HM Revenue and Customs under the acceptance in lieu (AIL) procedure.
-(AIL is provided for by the Inheritance Tax Act 1984, supplementary Finance Acts and the National Heritage Act 1980.)
+- 4.14 The Secretary of State may issue section 16 indemnity in respect of items which have been accepted in part or whole satisfaction of Estate Duty.
+Capital Transfer Tax or Inheritance Tax by the Commissioners of HM Revenue and Customs under the acceptance in lieu (AIL) procedure.
+(AIL is provided for in the Inheritance Tax Act 1984, supplementary Finance Acts and the National Heritage Act 1980.)
 However, the Secretary of State will do so only in respect of repairable damage.
 In no case will indemnity cover total loss of an object accepted in lieu of capital taxes.
 This is because AIL items have already been acquired for the nation at a cost to the public purse (loss of tax revenue) and paying for total loss is unacceptable.
-Borrowing non-national institutions must exercise great care to avoid applying to the Secretary of State for standard indemnity cover in respect of items acquired under the AIL procedure - they should request a modified certificate giving cover only for repairable damage.
+Borrowing national institutions must exercise great care to avoid applying to the Secretary of State for standard indemnity cover in respect of items acquired under the AIL procedure - they should request a modified certificate giving cover only for repairable damage.
+The Secretary of State will not issue indemnity to national institutions in respect of AIL items held in their own permanent collections. - 4.15 If AIL items are lent by one national institution to another, agreement may be reached in advance for the borrowing institution to meet the cost of repairs for damage, providing that the borrower can meet such costs from existing funds.